-- Numerous instances of improperly stored chemicals. - Numerous instances of improperly labeled or unlabeled chemical containers. - Chemical storage is segregated in a designated area, but not locked. - Chemical storage area(s) has inadequate liquid containment systems. - Spilled chemicals found in the chemical storage areas (not cleaned up properly) - Numerous instances of empty containers either not being properly stored or disposed of properly. - Numerous chemicals being used without proper attention to chemical spillage.
+- Numerous instances of improperly stored chemicals. - Numerous instances of improperly labeled or unlabeled chemical containers. - Chemical storage is segregated in an enclosed, designated area, but not locked. - Chemical storage area(s) has inadequate liquid containment systems. - Spilled chemicals found in the chemical storage areas (not cleaned up properly)

+- · Numerous instances of empty containers either not being properly stored or disposed of properly. - Numerous chemicals being used without proper attention to chemical spillage. - Numerous instances of chemicals being used without proper attention to chemical spillage.

-- There is no designated area for chemicals. - There is a designated area for chemicals, but it is not an enclosed or locked area. - Visible chemical spills in the facility and surrounding grounds that have not been cleaned up.
+- There is no designated area for chemicals. - There is a designated area for chemicals, but it is not an enclosed or locked area. - · Visible chemical spills in the facility and surrounding grounds that have not been cleaned up. - · Visible chemical spills are evident that have not been cleaned up.

-5.01.03: Are "food grade" and "non-food grade" chemicals used appropriately, according to the label and stored in a controlled manner?
+1.2.2: Are "food grade" and "non-food grade" chemicals used appropriately, according to the label and stored in a controlled manner?